The Arizona High Country is one of the best places on Earth.

 Sign up to the Arizona Elk Society Newsletter and keep up to date with all of our latest events, news, and other info.

-Online applications for 2015 fall hunts now being accepted
+Paper applications for 2016 spring hunts now being accepted

-Paper applications can be mailed to: Arizona Game and Fish Department, Attn.: Drawing Section, P.O.
+Paper applications can be mailed: Arizona Game and Fish Department, Attn.: Drawing Section, P.O.
 Box 74020, Phoenix, AZ 85087-1052, or dropped off at any department office statewide.

 Proposed Grand Canyon Watershed National Monument